Ali-Usama/DataScience_Projects/Mean-variance-standard-deviation-calculator/README.md

-### Assignment
+# Mean, Variance, Standard Deviation Calculator

+## Introduction

-Create a function named `calculate()` in `mean_var_std.py` that uses Numpy to output the mean, variance, standard deviation, max, min, and sum of the rows, columns, and elements in a 3 x 3 matrix.
+For this project, we have created a function named `calculate()` in `mean_var_std.py` that uses Numpy to output the mean, variance, standard deviation, max, min, and sum of the rows, columns, and elements in a 3 x 3 matrix.

-The input of the function should be a list containing 9 digits.
-The function should convert the list into a 3 x 3 Numpy array, and then return a dictionary containing the mean, variance, standard deviation, max, min, and sum along both axes and for the flattened matrix.
+The input of the function was a list containing 9 digits.
+The function converted the list into a 3 x 3 Numpy array, and then returned a dictionary containing the mean, variance, standard deviation, max, min, and sum along both axes and for the flattened matrix.

-The returned dictionary should follow this format:
+The returned dictionary followed this format:
 ```py
 {
   'mean': [axis1, axis2, flattened],